 BMI Student Composer Awards

-The 66th annual BMI Student Composer Awards will award $20,000 in prizes to young composers engaged in the study of classical music.
+The 67th annual BMI Student Composer Awards will award $20,000 in prizes to young composers engaged in the study of classical music.
 Co-sponsored by BMI and the BMI Foundation, the competition is open to all composers studying classical music who are age 27 or younger and citizens of the Western Hemisphere.
-Classical music luminaries such as John Adams, Aaron Jay Kernis and Augusta Read Thomas received their earliest recognition through this program. bmifoundation.org/sca
+Classical music luminaries such as John Adams, Aaron Jay Kernis and Augusta Read Thomas received their earliest recognition through this program. *Please note that the application deadline for this program is Friday, February 1st, 2019. bmifoundation.org/sca

 John Lennon Scholarships